 The DHI, as the central institution for all aspects of shipping, also took on the Naval Observatory’s tasks regarding the investigation of ship magnetism, chronometer tests, tide forecasting, the storm surge and storm surge warning service, and geomagnetic observations.
 On 12 December 1950, the Federal Ministry of Transport assumed responsibility for the DHI in accordance with the decisions of the Allied High Commission.
 Its tasks included the promotion of maritime shipping and sea fishing through scientific and nautical-technical research, the testing of ship equipment, nautical and hydrographic services, the publication of official nautical charts and nautical publications, and the monitoring of seawater for radioactivity and other harmful substances.

-With Germany’s reunification in 1990, under the Unification Treaty the tasks of the DHI were merged with those of the Seehydrographic Service of the GDR (SHD) of the new federal states and in future taken over by the Federal Maritime and Hydrographic Agency (BSH).
+With reunification in 1990 the tasks of the DHI are merged with those of the Hydrographic Service of the GDR (SHD) in accordance with the Unification Treaty and in future taken over by the Federal Maritime and Hydrographic Agency (BSH).
 The BSH ist also responsible for the promotion of the German merchant fleet and tasks in the field of flag law, which previously lay with the Federal Ministry of Transport.
 Accordingly, the BSH has two locations: the BSH in Hamburg with the Departments of Oceanography (M), Shipping (S) and Order of the Sea (O) as well as its own laboratory in Hamburg-Sülldorf for the evaluation of numerous research projects and the BSH in Rostock with the main focus on the Department of Nautical Hydrography (N), the Ice and Water Level Service for the Baltic Sea and the production of nautical charts.